 Now we will jump in to preparing the pork chops:

-- Using a knife, cut a pocket in the meat as shown in the image above.
+- Using a knife, cut a pocket in the meat as shown in the image below.
 Be careful not to cut through pork chop completely.

-- Stuff a spoonful of stuffing into each pork chop.
+- Stuff a spoonful of the stuffing mixture into each pork chop.
 Close with a toothpick if desired.

 - Pat the rub all over each side of the meat.